Download the white paper which compares array and scanning UV Vis spectrophotometer setups and assesses their individual performances and benefits.

 - Scanning spectrophotometer, usually equipped with a Tungsten-Deuterium lamp

 - Array spectrophotometer, usually equipped with a Xenon lamp

-Most currently available UV Vis spectrophotometers are equipped either with Tungsten-Deuterium lamps or a Xenon lamp as the light source.
+Most currently available UV Vis spectrophotometers are equipped either with Tungsten-Deuterium lamps or a Xenon lamp.
 Spectrophotometer design, in particular the type of lamp and internal optical configuration used, contributes to varying performance characteristics which can influence the efficiency of your lab.
 What are the differences between each instrument setup?
 Do you know the benefits of Xenon lamp Spectrophotometers with an array optical configuration?

 Xenon versus Tungsten-Deuterium Lamp